 The HPDA Concession Agreement.
 We entered into a concession agreement with the Argentine Government that expired on December 28, 2023 (the "HPDA Concession Agreement").
 Under the HPDA Concession Agreement, we are entitled to generate and sell electric power and use certain state-owned property, including the plant and its water resources.
 We can use the plant solely for the purpose of generating electric power.
 The Argentine Government and the Intergovernmental Basin Authority are entitled to allocate or use in any other manner the current or future water resources without any obligation to compensate us.
 The HPDA Concession Agreement and the rights granted therein may not be assigned without the Argentine Government's prior consent.
-Upon the expiration of the concession 67.1 of the HPDA Concession Agreement.
+Upon the expiration of the concession term, the Argentine Government will recover possession of the plant without any obligation to compensate us.
+As of the date of this report, we are currently in the Transition Period, as established in Section 67.1 of the HPDA Concession Agreement.

 Resolution No. 574/2023, published on July 11, 2023, extended for 60 days (extendable for another 60 days) the termination date of the HPDA Concession Agreement, among other national hydroelectric power plants whose concession term expired during 2023.
 Another renewal of such period was established in Resolution 02/24, issued by the Secretariat of Energy, which was set to expire on April 27, 2024.
 In addition, on March 15, 2024, Resolution 33/24, issued by the Secretariat of Energy, extended once again the transition period for 60 days setting the expiration date on June 28, 2024.

 By means of such extension, we extended the useful life of the turbogroups and auxiliary equipment of the Piedra del Águila Hydroelectric Complex, in order to depreciate them until the new date of termination of the HPDA Concession Agreement.

-Below we summarize certain terms of the HPDA Concession Agreement:
+Below we summarize certain terms of the HPDA Concession Agreement

-- Operations: We are required to comply with certain standards and conduct certain activities, including maintaining Ps.2.7 million as a guarantee, maintaining the plant and complying with certain safety and environmental obligations, contributing to a repair fund, maintaining books and maintaining insurance, among others. - Mandatory works: The Argentine Government may require us to carry out works jointly funded by it and us. - Fees and royalties: The Intergovernmental Basin Authority is entitled to a fee of 2.50% of the plant's revenues, and the provinces of Río Negro and Neuquén are entitled to royalties of 12.00% of such revenues. - Indemnity: The Argentine Government indemnifies us in certain circumstances, including, among others, for damages or repairs that are not attributable to us, or our agents and damages caused by downstream waters, in each case subject to certain conditions.
+- · Operations: We are required to comply with certain standards and conduct certain activities, including maintaining Ps.2.7 million as a guarantee, maintaining the plant and complying with certain safety and environmental obligations, contributing to a repair fund, maintaining books and maintaining insurance, among others. - · Mandatory works: The Argentine Government may require us to carry out works jointly funded by it and us. - Fees and royalties: The Intergovernmental Basin Authority is entitled to a fee of 2.50% of the plant's revenues, and the provinces of Rio Negro and Neuquén are entitled to royalties of 12.00% of such revenues

+Indemnity: The Argentine Government indemnifies us in certain circumstances, including, among others, for damages or repairs that are not attributable to us, or our agents and damages caused by downstream waters, in each case subject to certain conditions.
 We also indemnify the Argentine Government in certain circumstances.